hackclub/hackclub/workshops/hello_bot/README.md

 Go to the [Discord Developers Page](https://discordapp.com/developers/applications/) and sign in.
 Click "New Application", give your bot a name, and press "Create".
 Go to the bot tab, and click "Add Bot".
 Click the "Copy" button to copy the bot's token.

 # Additional Dependencies

+More dependacies can be installed on Repl.it using the packages tab on the left hand side.
+It looks like a box.
+You can search up any package you want there and press install.

 Here is a list of the other packages that will help to speed up `discord.js`:
 - uws